JuneCeaser/MTM/README.md

 1. Clone the project
 2. Open in VS Code
-3. Run this command in the terminal - yarn start
+3. Run this command in the terminal - yarn install
 4. Download the Expo Go app on your mobile
 5. Run this command in the terminal - yarn start
-6. Scane the QR code
+6. Scan the QR code